Welcome to Provider Datalab

 This provisions a vcluster within a dedicated Kubernetes namespace and starts the Educates tooling stack (including VS Code Server and a terminal), together with bundled utilities.
 A storage browser is available with storage automatically mounted, and additional tools such as awscli and rclone are preinstalled to support typical data lab tasks like coding, data exploration, and wrangling.

-Access to the datalab is restricted to Alice, since she currently is the only user associated with this lab.
+Access to the datalab is intended for Alice, since she currently is the only user associated with this lab.
+Depending on the platform configuration, access can be enforced by Keycloak-managed resources or by delegated ingress authentication.

 Combined with a small, cluster-specific EnvironmentConfig (realm, ingress domain/class, storage secret), the platform handles the rest—provisioning the chosen runtime, mounting credentials, and preloading content.